10 Legit Ways to Get Free Internet

 Summary

-If you are interested in saving money on your Internet bill, one of the ways mentioned above might be right for you.
+If you want to save money on your Internet bill, one of the ways mentioned above might be right.
 Every dollar saved means more money toward your financial goals.

-And if these free Internet options don’t work for you, at least try and find a more affordable plan.
-One of the best ways you can find more money in your budget is to do a Challenge Everything budget.
+And if these free Internet options don’t work for you, at least try to find a more affordable plan.
+One of the best ways to find more money in your budget is to do a Challenge Everything budget.

 This is where you go through each item in your budget and try to reduce or eliminate it.
-For instance, shop around to find lower rates on Internet service and car insurance.
+For instance, shop around for cheaper Internet service and car insurance rates.
 Or, drop your gym membership and work out at home.

 Similarly, you choose to eat at home instead of at restaurants.
 Or, you forego expensive salon trips for DIY hair and nails.
 Making these spending adjustments might be challenging at first.